-The charts also include the average amount paid per transaction for these codes in Arizona and on average across the country.
+The charts also include the average amount paid per transaction for these codes in Arizona, in the region, and across the country.
 The average amount paid per transaction is calculated by taking the total payments for the procedure code and dividing by the number of transactions for the procedure code.
 Other fields, such as the secondary paid procedure code, modifier, diagnosis code, place of service, quantity/units, and others may need to be considered when evaluating average payments per service.